Katello/katello-client-bootstrap/README.md

 ## FIPS support

 On systems with FIPS enabled (where `/proc/sys/crypto/fips_enabled == 1`), algorithms such as MD5 are disallowed.
 Bootstrap will configure `digest_algorithm = sha256` in puppet.conf to allow successful puppet runs.
 However, the signing algorithm **must** match on the Puppet Master.
-It is expected that the Puppet Masters are configured with the **same** algorithm.
+It is expected that the Puppet Masters are configured with the **same** algorithm prior to running `bootstrap.py` on the clients.

 # Ansible integration